 CHURCH GUIDELINES MAY & JUNE 2020

-We want you to be prepared.
-The Liturgy you may attend in the weeks ahead will look and feel much different from what you remember from three months ago.
-It will be imperative for all of us to work together during these times.
-The pandemic is not over and safety precautions must be followed in order to promote the continued health and safety of everyone in our community.
+The liturgy you may attend in the weeks ahead will look and feel much different from what you remember from three months ago.
+The pandemic is not over, and safety precautions must be followed to promote the continued health and safety of everyone in our community.

 We want you to be prepared.
 Thus, we have created a new set of guidelines to help.
-These guidelines have taken into account expert advice from the medical community, public health leaders, and Church Hierarchy.
-They are meant to assist everyone in safely participating in Liturgy while maintaining the sound health precautions counseled by health and government officials.
+These guidelines have considered expert advice from the medical community, public health leaders, and Church hierarchy.
+They are meant to assist everyone in safely participating in the liturgy while maintaining the sound health precautions counseled by health and government officials.
+It will be imperative for all of us to work together during these times.

-In order to participate in Liturgy, the following guidelines MUST be met.
+In order to participate in liturgy, the following guidelines MUST be met.

 - Families must enter and leave as a unit.
-No wandering unless for use of the bathroom.
+No wandering inside the church building unless for use of the bathroom.
 Proper handwashing and sanitizing must follow your bathroom use.

 - Each person attending the service will bring their own water bottle to drink after communion.
 (The church will provide a small bottle of water for the first time you take communion.
 Please bring it back with you full each time you plan to take communion.)

 - Each member will be provided a disinfecting wipe upon arrival to sanitize their own space in their pew before service.
 Another wipe will be provided for sanitizing your pew area after the service has ended.